 Some vendors want to also track the pre-delivery status of customer orders.
 You can now do that with our Table Builder feature.

 NEW: Validate up to 100 Listed Items in Seconds

-We’ve offered A/B Compare for many years where the first scan (“A”) is compared to a second scan (“B”) and if they match, the app user sees a “Valid” result.
+We’ve offered A/B Compare for many years when the first scan (“A”) is compared to a second scan (“B”) and if they match, the app user sees a “Valid” result.

 Now think of a delivery person, in a single camera view, scans a list of barcodes representing 30 tracking numbers (the scanned Batch “A”).
 After that, he scans the individual barcodes on each delivered item (the scanned Batch “B”).
 Ultimately, if Batch A matches Batch B, the app user sees a Valid result.
 This means that all the items were correctly delivered.

 If this new A/B Batch technology is of interest, please contact firstname.lastname@example.org for further information.